mbelarbi/bash_training/part1_basics_and_fd.md

 ---------

 Where do we commonly see file descriptors?

-	- the crontab
+	the crontab

 Ever see something like this:

 	/path/to/my/amazing/script.sh 2&>1

-what does the "*2>&1*" mean?
+what does the `2>&1` mean?

 both 2 and 1 are file descriptors, 1 is the stdout and 2 is the stderr. what we are saying is we want to run the command and we wish to move all stderr outputs to the file descriptor 1 output which is stdout.
 In other words we want all errors to be displayed through the regular output.

-So why not 2>1, why do we need the &? the & tells bash that what follows is a file descriptor, without it, the errout (from file descriptor 2) will be written to a file called '1'
+So why not `2>1`, why do we need the `&`?
+The `&` tells bash that what follows is a file descriptor, without it, the errout (from file descriptor 2) will be written to a file called '1'

 Why are File descriptors important